Utkarssh11/ClickHouse---CSV-Data-Ingestion-Tool/README.md

 4. Push to the branch
 5. Create a Pull Request

+   ---

+## AI Tool Usage

+This project was developed with the assistance of an AI tool (ChatGPT by OpenAI) to accelerate development and improve code quality.

+A full list of prompts used during the development process is included in the [`prompts.txt`](./prompts.txt) file located at the root of this repository, as required by the assignment.

+The AI assistance was used for:
+- Designing project structure
+- Implementing service and controller layers
+- Handling ClickHouse JWT authentication
+- Working with CSV file parsing and writing
+- Building the responsive frontend (Bootstrap 5)
+- Writing this README.md and other documentation

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.